A British doctor has explained to his 3.4 million TikTok followers why you shouldn’t actually share a bed with your partner.

 “One of the triggers you need to fall asleep is a drop in core body temperature, sharing a bed with someone increases body heat, so it’s going to take longer to fall asleep.”

-Dr Raj’s followers thanked him for normalising sleeping alone saying it saved their marriage.
+Dr Raj’s followers thanked him for normalising that to sleep alone, it saved their marriage.